Absentee Ballot Application Deadlines for 2016:

 NOTE: Office hours for in person absentee ballot voting:

 Monday - Friday 8:30 a.m. to 5:00 p.m.

 at the Registrar's office in the 5th Street County Office Building

 1600 5th Street, Charlottesville VA 22902

-In additon, the office will be open the two Saturdays prior to the election
+In additon, the office will be open the Saturday prior to the Scottsville Town General Election

 From 9:00 AM until 5:00 PM

 Absentee ballots are available approximately 46 days prior to an election.
-The Registrar's office is open 9:00 a.m. to 5:00 p.m. the two Saturdays prior to a November General election for in-person voting, and the Saturday before a primary or special election.
+The Registrar's office is open 9:00 a.m. to 5:00 p.m. the two Saturdays prior to a November General election for in-person voting, and the Saturday before a primary, May General, or special election.